 - Opportunities for team building and employee development

-Be Organized in your Approach
+Be Organized in your Approach to Sponsors

 - What are your fundraising event goals and how does sponsorship feed into those goals?

 - Develop a corporate sponsor packet with a concise cover letter and message.

 - Create sponsorship levels that allow businesses to contribute at various levels, ie $500 to $10,000.

 - Determine what your agency will provide in exchange for sponsorship.
 For example, use of logos on signs, tee shirts, websites, or in publicity materials.